SilentBladeX/Rust-mini-projects/README.md

 The program uses a loop to keep asking for valid marks until they are entered correctly.
 The grading scale is customizable within the grade function.

+---

+## 🔐 Password Validator – Rust Program

+This is a simple Rust program that checks if the user's entered password meets common security criteria.

+### ✅ Password Criteria

+The password must:

+Be at least 8 characters long
+Contain at least 1 uppercase letter
+Contain at least 1 numeric digit
+Contain at least 1 special character from `!@#$%^&*()``

+### 🧠 How It Works
+Prompts the user to enter a password.

+Checks:

+Password length (pass.len() < 8)
+At least one uppercase (ch.is_uppercase())
+At least one digit (ch.is_numeric())
+At least one special character (using contains() on a string of special characters) Displays appropriate messages:

+If the password is valid → ✅ success message

+If invalid → ❌ specific instructions on what’s missing